Neopolis: The Scottish Centre for Theology and Ministry in an Urban World

 Research and publications

 A central aim of Neopolis is to create publications that will challenge and encourage both urban theologians and urban practitioners.
-Initially, we intend to do this through making available online papers and presentations that have been delivered at our consultations and events.
+These can be accessed here

 Links and resources